p26e/harvest-npm/README.md

 }
 ```

 This pinfile contains two packages that `harvest-npm` should keep track of.
-The semver string (the value of the key-value style) specifies which versions that should be downloaded. `react`, the first package, wants all version with major version 17, and version 16.8.6.
-Every time `harvest-npm` is executed, it will find all packages that satisfies that requirement.
+The semver string (the value of the key-value style) specifies which versions that should be downloaded.
+For the first package, `react`, this resolves to all version with major version 17, and version 16.8.6.
+Every time `harvest-npm` is executed, it will find all packages that satisfy this requirement.
 At the time of writing, this equates to four packages: `17.0.0`, `17.0.1`, `17.0.2` (latest) and `16.8.6`.
-The second package, `better-sqlite3`, wants all versions (including major versions) greater than or equal to `7.4.3`.
+The second package's semver, `>= 7.4.3`, resolves to all versions (including major versions) greater than or equal to `7.4.3`.
 At the time of writing `7.4.3` is the latest version, thus only that version would be downloaded.

 When package versions are downloaded, all their dependencies (and all their dependencies etc) are also dowloaded.
 When a package is downloaded its name and version (and other metadata) are written to a lock file (default `lockfile.json`).
 Before new packages are downloaded, `harvest-npm` will consult this file to see if the spesific version has already been downloaded.
 If it has, the package will be skipped to save bandwith (and time).

-The outputed directory (specified through the `--output-dir` option) can be served over http as static files, and function as a read-only NPM registry.
+The output directory (specified through the `--output-dir` option) can be served as static files over http and function as a read-only NPM registry.
 Remember to set the `--base-url` to the URL you are going to serve the registry under (e.g. `https://mydomain.tld/path/to/registry`).

 ## Docker

 We have created a docker image for ease of use.
-To use the docer image, mount a folder containing the pinfile at `/harvest-npm`.
-The files will be outputed to a `/harvest-npm/registry` and the script is automatically executed every time the pinfile changes.
+To use the docker image, mount a folder containing the pinfile at `/harvest-npm`.
+The files will be written to a `/harvest-npm/registry` and the script is automatically executed every time the pinfile changes.

 Example:
 ```